-The majority of the Project Area was assessed as Degraded to Very Good vegetation condition.
-Disturbances appear to be limited to the maintenance zone of the side access tracks and from historical excavation from Material Pits.
+The majority of the Project Area was assessed as Degraded to Good vegetation condition.
+Disturbance appears to be limited to the maintenance zone of the side access tracks and from historical excavation of Material Pits.

-The amount of clearing of two hectares every two years is not considered to impact on the habitat value of the Project Area.
+The amount of clearing of two hectares every two years is not considered to impact on the habitat value of the Project Area, particularly where rehabilitation will occur following cessation of material extraction.